-Unless otherwise disclosed below, the Group's governance practices comply with the ASX Corporate ended 30 June 2021.
-The Group has reported in accordance with the fourth edition of the ASX
+Unless otherwise disclosed below, the Group's governance practices comply with the ASX Corporate Governance Principles and Recommendations and have been applied for the entire financial year ended 30 June 2022.
+The Group has reported in accordance with the fourth edition of the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations.